C2 Proficiency: History

 The exam continued to evolve, reflecting thinking and developments in communicative language assessment and second language acquisition (SLA).
 By 1975 it included separate listening and speaking tests, finally adopting a format familiar to modern-day candidates with papers in Reading, Use of English, Writing, Listening and Speaking/Interview.
 In 1984, exam time was reduced to less than 6 hours – half the amount of the original 1913 exam.

 Revisions in 2002 continued to reflect developments in communicative language assessment, as first evidenced in the 1975 and 1984 revisions.
 A paired speaking test was introduced following research into the relative effectiveness of a test with a single candidate or a pair of candidates, with the latter shown to produce a wider range of functional language use.
 The exam also introduced wider ranges of: sources in reading and text-based tasks, tasks in the writing paper and real-life contexts in the listening paper.

-In 2013, C2 Proficiency celebrated its 100th anniversary and another set of revisions were introduced, which aimed at ensuring its continued suitability for higher education study and career enhancement purposes.
+In 2013, C2 Proficiency celebrated its 100th anniversary and another set of revisions was introduced, which aimed at ensuring its continued suitability for higher education study and career enhancement purposes.
 The Use of English paper was subsumed into the Reading paper and the revised exam is now 4 hours in length.